gilesc/h5df/README.rst

 Iterating through the frames in a HDF5 file, ``Store.__iter__`` is quite inefficient if the file contains large numbers of frames.

-All indexes are stored as strings, or to be more specific, ``np.dtype("|S100")`` encoded as ``"utf-8"``.
-This has several practical
+For ``Frame.dump()``, output formatting is not vectorized (slower than necessary).

-consequences:
+String indices are stored as ``np.dtype("|S100")`` encoded as ``"utf-8"``.

-1. numeric indices will be cast to strings and must be queried as strings
+This has several practical consequences:

-2. index and column names are currently limited to 100 UTF-8 characters
+1. index and column names are currently limited to 100 UTF-8 characters
-3. UTF-8 encoding is hardcoded and other encodings are not supported (thus, characters from other encodings that will fail ``str.encode("utf-8")`` will cause an error.
+2. UTF-8 encoding is hardcoded and other encodings are not supported (thus, characters from other encodings that will fail ``str.encode("utf-8")`` will cause an error.